finn-no/tech.finn.no/_posts/2018-04-10-personalized-search.md

     }

-### SearchComponent.process:
+### SearchComponent.process

-In the process step, the recommendation scores are fetched, and the final sorting of the search result are set based on SOLR- and recommendations scores.
+In the process step, the recommendation scores are fetched, and the final sorting of the search result are set based on Solr- and recommendations scores.

     @Override
     public void process(ResponseBuilder rb) throws IOException {